-Race to include personal characteristics associated with race such as hair texture, skin color, or certain facial features.
-Color of skin or complexion.
-Religion (for example, an employee cannot be forced to participate or not to participate in a religious activity as a condition of employment, and reasonable accommodations must be provided unless they result in undue burden on the organization).
-Sex (including sexual orientation, gender identity and pregnancy).
-National origin (being from a particular country or part of the world, appearance of a certain ethnic background, having an accent) Age (forty and over) Disability (mental and physical, and including association or relationship with a disabled person) Genetic information (individual or family medical history or genetic tests; such information is not to be requested and supervisors should seek to avoid participating in conversations where genetic information might be revealed) Reprisal or retaliation for opposing discrimination, participating in discrimination complaint activities, such as being a witness for another employee, or requesting or receiving a reasonable accommodation.
+- Race to include personal characteristics associated with race such as hair texture, skin color, or certain facial features. - Color of skin or complexion. - Religion (for example, an employee cannot be forced to participate or not to participate in a religious activity as a condition of employment, and reasonable accommodations must be provided unless they result in undue burden on the organization). - Sex (including sexual orientation, gender identity, pregnancy, and medical conditions related to pregnancy or childbirth). - National origin (being from a particular country or part of the world, appearance of a certain ethnic background, having an accent) - □ Age (forty and over) - Disability (mental and physical, including association or relationship with a disabled person) - Genetic information (individual or family medical history or genetic tests; such information is not to be requested and supervisors should seek to avoid participating in conversations where genetic information might be revealed) - Reprisal or retaliation for opposing discrimination, participating in discrimination complaint activities, such as being a witness for another employee, or requesting or receiving a reasonable accommodation.